 This course focuses on beginning basic pharmacologic aspects of nursing care and related therapeutics.
 The course provides the beginning of a sound basis for safe medication administration throughout the practical nursing curriculum.
 Principles of action, uses, side effects, adverse effects, and interactions related to drug classifications are emphasized.
 Specific drug information for commonly prescribed medications is discussed in relation to nursing assessment, nursing diagnosis, medication administration, client monitoring, nursing interventions, client education, evaluation of safe and effective drug therapy, and documentation.
 Accurate drug dosage calculation is emphasized.
 Legal aspects of pharmacology for both prescribed and over-the-counter medications are introduced.
 Supervised simulated medication administration is practiced and evaluated in the laboratory setting.
-Prerequisite(s): Matriculation in PN program; ENG 102, English Composition; HEA 112/BIO 112, Medical Terminology; PSY 105, Introduction to Psychology; BIO 110, Anatomy & Physiology I, or BIO 210, Anatomy & Physiology II.
+Prerequisite(s): Matriculation in PN program; ENG 102, English Composition; BIO 112, Medical Terminology; PSY 105, Introduction to Psychology; BIO 110, Anatomy & Physiology I.

-LPN 200 B Pharmacology and Dosage Calculation for Nursing
+LPN 200 B Pharmacology and Dosage Calculation for Nursing 2 credit hours 1.5/.5/0